17 April 2020

 Many thanks again for tuning in and for wanting to help in the environmental response to the bushfires.

-We hope you’re able to get into the bush and breathe instead.
+We hope you’re able to get into the bush and breathe during the COVID-19 era.
 And don’t forget, we’re in this together.

 In your service,